How to make a button in Python

 Resolving hidden buttons with proper packing

-Sometimes a button won't appear even if its parent container, like a Frame, is visible.
-This happens when you create the widget but forget to use a geometry manager like pack() on the button itself.
-The following code shows this common mistake.
+It's a frustrating moment when you've written the code for a button, but it's nowhere to be seen.
+This usually happens when you forget to use a geometry manager like pack() on the widget itself.
+The code below demonstrates this common pitfall.

 import tkinter as tk